cdanielw/poor-mans-broker/README.md

 Dependencies to third-party libraries have been separated into their own modules.

 The library have been designed to be extensible, and allows monitors to be registered, to get notified of what is happening.
-Two monitors are provided, in separate monitors.
+Two monitors are provided, in separate modules.

 * `repository-message-broker-slf4j` provides logging through `org.openforis.rmb.slf4j.Slf4jLoggingMonitor`
 * `repository-message-broker-metrics` provides metrics to a Dropwizard's Metrics MetricRegistry through